 - 1 tsp kosher salt

-In same pan saute the garlic for 1-2 minutes until golden.
+- In the same pan saute the garlic for 1-2 minutes until golden.
 Add the white wine and brandy and turn heat to high.
-Bring to boil for 30 seconds.
+Bring to boil for 1 minute.
 Lower heat to medium-low and add tomatoes and oregano.
 Stir to combine and let the sauce simmer.

-After 5-10 minutes of simmering remove half the sauce and set aside.
-Add 1/4 cup of pasta water to sauce pan and add the pasta.
-Turn heat to high and thoroughly coat the pasta for 1 minute.
+- After 5-10 minutes of simmering remove half the sauce and set aside.
+Add 1/4 cup of pasta water to saucepan and add the pasta.
+Turn heat to medium and thoroughly coat the pasta for 1 minute.

-Finally add the shrimp back to pan with the parsley and reduce heat to low.
+- Finally, add the shrimp back to the pan with the parsley and reduce heat to low.
 Stir it all together for 1 more minute then remove from heat.
 Taste and adjust spice and salt levels.
 Enjoy!